Skip to main content

 What are the references in the Podcast intro?

-The Bitcoin Cash Podcast intro is a brief chronology/summary of the history of Bitcoin - drawing on a couple of the most famous events and comments in the Bitcoin (Cash) timeline.
-Each year it receives some updates to reflect new events, and the continued progress of the community.
+The Bitcoin Cash Podcast intro is a brief chronology/summary of the history of Bitcoin - drawing on some of the most famous events and comments in the Bitcoin (Cash) timeline.
+Each year, the first half remains the same to honour Bitcoin's origins while the second half receives updates from the prior year to reflect new events and the continued progress of the community & cryptocurrency narrative.

 The song is D1$L0YAL, by The Bitcoin Cash Podcast!